 In June 2016, ethnomusicologist Mitchel Strumpf and music teacher and oud player Hassan Mahenge from Dhow Countries Music Academy were guests at the AMA and the Musikhochschule Mainz in a project focussing on intercultural music teaching.
 This project is funded by Gutenberg Lehrkolleg.

-Objects of the AMA's collection are currently showcased in three museums in Mainz.
+Objects of the AMA's collection have been showcased in three museums in Mainz.
 More information can be found here (in German).

 Presentation and soundclash at Goethe Institute Nancy with Didier Francfort and Hauke Dorsch, 25.2.2016